tailor your degree to what's important to you

 - Choose 2 foundational natural science courses from the following:

-- The Climate System (ECS 511), Climate and Society (ECS 550), Landscape Ecology (ENVIRON 714), Hydrology in Environmental Management (ENVIRON 732), Watershed Hydrology (ENVIRON 734), Forest Ecosystems (ENVIRON 503), Tropical Ecology (ENVIRON 517), Freshwater Ecosystems (ENVIRON 744), Biogeochemistry (ENVIRON 564), Soil Resources (ENVIRON 721)
+- The Climate System (ECS 511), Climate and Society (ECS 550), Landscape Ecology (ENVIRON 714), Hydrology in Environmental Management (ENVIRON 732), Watershed Hydrology (ENVIRON 734), Food Web Theory (ENVIRON 743), Forest Ecosystems (ENVIRON 503), Tropical Ecology (ENVIRON 517), Freshwater Ecosystems (ENVIRON 744), Biogeochemistry (ENVIRON 564), Soil Resources (ENVIRON 721), Urban Ecology (ENVIRON 646)

 - Choose one specializing natural science course in your topical area:

-- Water Quality Health (ENVIRON 524), Environmental Toxicology (ENVIRON 501), Ocean and Freshwater Pollution (ECS 525), Functional Ecology of Plants (ENVIRON 505), Conserving the Variety of Life (ENVIRON 703), others as appropriate and approved by advisor
+- Water Quality Health (ECS 524), Environmental Toxicology (ENVIRON 501), Ocean and Freshwater Pollution (ECS 525), Functional Ecology of Plants (ENVIRON 505), Conserving the Variety of Life (ENVIRON 703), others as appropriate and approved by advisor

 - Choose one social science course relevant to your focal area: